Marketing and Fundraising Internship in Zambia

 Responsibilities

-As a marketing and fundraising intern, you’ll enjoy a variety of tasks, which – depending on your skills and experience – can include;
+As a Marketing and Fundraising intern, you’ll enjoy a variety of tasks, which – depending on your skills and experience – can include;

 • Doing fundraising research